AntumMT/game-antum/mods/commerce/server_shop/README.md

 #### Using Buyer Shops:

 For buyer shops, the product list shows what items can be sold to this shop & how much money a player will receive for each item.
-To sell to the shop, drop an item in the deposit slot.
-If the shop accepts the item, the value will be added to the deposited amount.
-Press the "Refund" button to retrieve the value of the items sold.
+To sell to the shop, place an item in the deposit slot.
+The slot will only accept items that the owner will purchase.
+Press the "Sell" button to recieve the value of the item(s).

 ### Licensing: